 IPLP awards merit-based scholarships on a rolling basis and has limited funding available.
 In order to receive a scholarship, early applications for the JD, LLM, and SJD degrees are strongly encouraged.
+There is no separate scholarship application required.
+Qualified applicants will automatically be considered for IPLP scholarships.

 The Williams Achievement Award Scholarship is a half- or full-tuition scholarship awarded to JD, LLM, and SJD students.
 IPLP also established the Huerta Scholarship in partnership with the Pascua Yaqui Tribe, Galanda Broadman LLC, and the Law College Association to honor Judge Lawrence Huerta.